ourPLCC/plcc/docs/Contributing.md

 # 12. Publish your feature branch
 git push -u origin sj-fix-typo-in-readme

-# 13. Return to master branch
+# 13. Return to main branch
-git checkout master
+git checkout main
 ```

 14. In your fork on GitHub, create a pull-request from your feature branch
-    (in this case, sj-fix-typo-in-readme) to master in the original project.
+    (in this case, sj-fix-typo-in-readme) to main in the original project.

 15. In the pull-request, request a review by placing @ourPLCC/core in a
     comment.